Hong Kong protesters fire bows and arrows from campus fortress

 “The police violence has been over the top,” he told Reuters.
 “The protesters have been reacting to the police.
 We haven’t fought back as much as we could.
 I would be prepared for jail.
 We are fighting for Hong Kong.”

-Reuters correspondents heard a high-pitched wailing coming from at least one police vehicle, suggesting a new weapon in their crowd dispersal arsenal.
+Reuters correspondents heard a high-pitched wailing coming from at least one police vehicle, suggesting a new tactic to try to clear the crowds.
+Police confirmed use of a “Long Range Acoustic Device”.

 Chinese soldiers in a base close to the university were seen monitoring developments with binoculars, some dressed in riot gear with canisters on their chests.